Share This Article

 April 28, 2026

 Naver Webtoon and Munpia have turned their 2026 contest cycle into a direct hunt for Korea's next adaptation-ready breakout, announcing the 2026 World's Largest Web Novel Contest with a total prize pool of KRW 380 million, submissions open from May 13 to June 21, and winners scheduled for July 22.
 According to Maeil Business Newspaper's Apr.
 20 report, the program will select up to 39 works across fantasy, martial arts, modern, sports, and alternative history lanes.
-Anime News Network also reported that the contest is designed to discover and support the next generation of web novel creators.
 The grand prize winner receives KRW 100 million, three excellence prize winners receive KRW 30 million each, and a new martial arts special prize adds up to five more winners at KRW 10 million apiece.
 This is not a niche creator side quest.
 It is Naver and Munpia telling the market they still want first dibs on Korea's next premium story world.

 That matters because web novels are no longer sitting in a quiet publishing corner.
-They are upstream from the dramas, films, and webtoons that keep Korea's content machine fed.
-We already tracked that shift in our earlier look at 2026's webtoon adaptation boom, and this contest makes the sourcing play impossible to miss.
-Naver Series and Munpia are not just offering shelf space here.
-They are building a clearer path from manuscript to monetizable IP.
+They are upstream from the dramas, films, and webtoons that keep Korea's content machine fed, and Maeil Business Newspaper's reporting makes clear that the real prize is entry into Naver's distribution stack.
+We already tracked that shift in our earlier look at 2026's webtoon adaptation boom, but this contest sharpens the funnel.
+Naver Series and Munpia are not just offering shelf space.
+They are offering pre-release visibility, promotion support, and a faster path into adaptation review.
+For writers, that means one win can move a manuscript from discovery into a genuine franchise pipeline.

 This contest is really an IP funnel